Fortnite's endgame: why an Epic fight with Apple and Google could lead to major changes

 In the 12 years since the App Store launched, Apple’s software marketplace has cracked down on unsafe apps to the point that anything downloaded is nearly guaranteed to work and won’t install harmful malware.
 It’s easy and safe to shop in Apple’s walled garden.
 And yet, developers still chafe against the rigid and antiquated revenue cuts that are far higher and its payment options less flexible on the App Store than other digital marketplaces.

-Even if the Epic Games Store doesn’t get a foothold on iOS, Epic’s slugging match with Apple could lead to changes in the App Store that no other outfit has yet accomplished.
+Even if the Epic Games Store doesn’t get a foothold on iOS and Android, Epic’s slugging match with Apple and Google could lead to changes in both platforms' stores that no other outfit has yet accomplished.

 - Get caught up on the latest tech news with the TechRadar newsletter